Study shows some dealers lag in describing teen safety features to new-car shoppers

-Three out of four new-car dealers could accurately identify critical safety features aimed at making new cars safer for teen drivers, but only after most were prompted by shoppers to identify those features — and most of their information was vague.
+Three out of four new-car dealers could accurately identify critical safety features aimed at making new cars safer for teen drivers, but only after most were prompted by shoppers to identify those features—and most of their information was vague.
 That's according to a study released last week by the IIHS that followed a similar study last year that found that while most new Ford owners knew about their cars' teen-focused safety features, only about 1 in 3 reported using it.

 “Vehicle monitoring systems can improve the behavior of teen drivers and reassure their parents,” the study's author, Rebecca Weast, said in a statement.
 “Dealers could make this a bigger selling point with parents shopping for their new drivers.”